AElfProject/AElf/docs/tutorials/developing-smart-contracts/setup.md

  Total time: 2.8865 Seconds
 ```

-At this point you have successfully downloaded and built and run Boilerplate.
-You have also run the HelloWorld contract tests that are included in Boilerplate.
-Later articles will show you how to add a contract and it's tests and add it to the deployment process.
+At this point you have successfully downloaded, built and run Boilerplate.
+You have also run the HelloWorld contract's tests that are included in Boilerplate.
+Later articles will show you how to add a contract and its tests and add it to the deployment process.

 ## More on Boilerplate